 Trisha has also been honored with awards and recognition for her ingenuity in inventing, building, and launching ReThink.
 For her research and scientific inquiry, Trisha was named a 2014 Google Science Fair Global Finalist.
 She was also awarded the 2016 MIT INSPIRE Aristotle Award, as well as the 2016 University of Illinois at Urbana-Champaign Illinois High School Innovator Award.
 She also had the esteemed distinction of showcasing and sharing the ReThink technology at the 2016 White House Science Fair at the invitation of President Obama.

 For her advocacy, public service, and her commitment to leading an anti-cyberbullying movement, Trisha was selected as a 2015 Global Teen Leader by the We Are Family Foundation, conferred the 2016 WebMD Health Hero of the Year Prodigy Award, and received the Anti-Bullying Champion Award by the International Princess Diana Awards, the Global Anti-Bullying Hero Award from Auburn University, and the Upstander Legacy Celebration Award from the Tyler Clementi Foundation.
-She is also a proud recipient of several other awards, including the Daily Points of Light Honor, awarded by the George H. W. Bush Foundation for extraordinary volunteering and service.
+She is also a humble recipient of several other awards, including the Daily Points of Light Honor, awarded by the George H. W. Bush Foundation for extraordinary volunteering and service.

 Outside of ReThink, Trisha is involved in a number of initiatives that are close to her heart.
 In 2017, she was elected Illinois’s Youth Governor – the state’s first female Youth Governor in 28 years.
 She’s also an ardent supporter of empowering women in the entrepreneurial community.
 Whether volunteering her time to teach young women how to code at Girls Who Code, or leading SoGal Boston, a chapter of the SoGal movement, which is committed to ending the diversity gap in entrepreneurship, Trisha is working to inspire and support a generation of fierce, fearless leaders tackling the world’s most important issues.